milad-alizadeh/Apperitif/README.md

 4. Once merged, builds are triggered for both platforms using EAS Build and submitted for testing.
 5. After staging tests, create a PR from `staging-build` to `production-build`.
 6. Once approved, the same process repeats for the production app.
-7. Submit the app for review on Android & iOS.
+7. Manually Submit the app for review on Android & iOS store.

 **Note:** The production environment is separate from staging and uses a different backend.